-Procedure for clinical lab assignments - From the beginning of the $9^{th}$ week, until the end of $12^{th}$ week:
+Procedure for clinical lab assignments - From the beginning of the 9th week, until the end of 12th week:

-- The Clinical Coordinator or the Goleta Support Coordinator will work with the Academic Program Analyst to obtain an up to date version of the schedule of classes.
-The Clinical Coordinator for Camarillo and the Goleta Support Coordinator will assign students to each clinical section based upon the address currently on file with the program.
-It is the student's responsibility to update their address with the program prior to initial placements otherwise the address on file will be used. - 2) The Nursing Program reserves the right to ask for a proof of residence address. - 3) The Clinical Coordinator for Camarillo and the Goleta Support Coordinator will send the INITIAL placements to the faculty currently assigned to each course.
-Faculty will have one week to submit any changes based upon a student's academic and/or clinical performance to the Clinical Coordinator for Camarillo and Goleta Support Coordinator. - 4) Based upon academic or clinical needs, students may be placed outside of the geographically closest locations. - 5) The FINAL assignments will be emailed to students and NO switching will be allowed.
+- The Clinical Coordinator or the Goleta Support Coordinator will work with the Academic Program Analyst to obtain an up-to-date version of the schedule of classes.
+The Clinical Coordinator for Camarillo and the Goleta Support Coordinator will assign students. - 2) The Clinical Coordinator for Camarillo and the Goleta Support Coordinator will send the INITIAL placements to the faculty currently assigned to each course.
+Faculty will have one week to submit any changes based upon a student's academic and/or clinical performance to the Clinical Coordinator for Camarillo and Goleta Support Coordinator. - 3) Based upon academic or clinical needs, students may be placed up to 80 miles from home campus. - 4) The FINAL assignments will be emailed to students and NO switching will be allowed.
 It is the student's responsibility to register for the correct clinical section they are assigned.
-If a spot opens up in a clinical rotation, no students will be added after the FINAL assignments unless administrative need arises. - 6) It is the student's responsibility to make sure all Health Documents are up to date on CastleBranch. - 7) Regardless of clinical assignment, students are responsible for providing their own transportation to and from clinical sites.
+If a spot opens up in a clinical rotation, no students will be added after the FINAL assignments unless administrative need arises. - 5) It is the student's responsibility to make sure all Health Documents are up to date on CastleBranch. - 6) Regardless of clinical assignment, students are responsible for providing their own transportation to and from clinical sites.